Crown Rot and Collar Rot (Phytophthora cactorum, Phytophthora syringae)

 - Collar rot is a disease of the scion which usually only attacks mature trees >10 years old and mainly Cox.

-- Crown rot a disease of the rootstock which, in the UK, is mainly a disease of young trees in the first two years of establishment.
+- Crown rot is a disease of the rootstock which, in the UK, is mainly a disease of young trees in the first two years of establishment.

 Susceptibility of varieties and rootstocks varies, with Cox, James Grieve, MM.104 and MM.106 being the most susceptible.